 |Caltex, Caltex Woolworths|

-This card earns Ascent points, which means they transfer to most frequent flyer partners at a ratio of 2:1.
+This card earns Membership Rewards Ascent Points, which means they transfer to most frequent flyer partners at a ratio of 2:1.
 Note that Ascent points are different to Ascent Premium points, which are earned through the Amex Platinum and Business Platinum Charge cards and offer transfers to Qantas – this card doesn’t.

 The large number of partners allows for a greater amount of flexibility in how you use your hard-earned points, giving you options you might not have had with a single airline card.